Michael Bay's unrealized projects: 2000s

+The Gory Details

+In April 2000, Touchstone Pictures had purchased an idea for a black comedy entitled The Gory Details to be produced by Bay through his Disney-based company Bay Films and set to be written by Topper Lilien and Carroll Cartwright.
+The project reportedly revolved around the morbid world of crime scene cleanup.
+Though it had been said by October that Bay was potentially eyeing Gory Details as a directing vehicle, Variety estimated that it was unlikely he would take on another feature at the time due to a then-looming Screen Actors Guild strike.

+Untitled kidnapping thriller film

+In October 2000, Variety reported that Bay's company had acquired an untitled thriller that he and producer Jennifer Klein would develop as his next directing project.
+The script by Stuart Alexander was about the kidnapping of a high-powered attorney's wife; the ransom for her safe release being his suicide.

+King Arthur

+As early as December 2000, Bay was reportedly originally engaged to direct David Franzoni's script of King Arthur, but left the project due to budget concerns.
+Bay had allegedly developed the project for over five years.

+The Rock sequel

+On the Criterion audio commentary track for the 2001 DVD of The Rock, Bay stated that he had an idea for a follow-up/sequel that would pick up where the first film left off.

 I Am Legend

 Do Not Go Gentle

 In August 2003, Bay was attached to direct the Revolution Studios adventure drama Do Not Go Gentle, about a scientist at the Smithsonian who realizes his lifelong dream of space travel.
 Neil Tolkin was set to rewrite the script, which was originally written in 1995 by David and Peter Griffiths.
 The project had previously been set up at Warner Bros., with Sean Connery attached to star and Rob Cohen attached to direct.
 In December 2003, it was announced that Robert Schenkkan would rewrite the script.
 There have been no further announcements since.